tytydraco/yessleep/out/My_friends_and_I_watch_over_a_red_door_with_a_black_knob_The_bones_its_made_of_are_composed_from_fragments_of_the_past_Part_12.md

 I quickly pulled back up my smile, hating to make her frown, “Hey, that’s alright!
 There’s nothing wrong with that.
 A silent ruler just means you’re more action than words.
 That must make you a pretty good princess, is all.”

 Her expression warmed a little, and I saw her lips part to release a noiseless giggle.
-Despite the sadness of a child’s laugh being stolen from them, I the sight brought a snicker to me too.
+Despite the sadness of a child’s laugh being stolen from them, the sight brought a snicker to me too.
 “Can I ask for your help again, Princess?
 There’s a lot of questions I have about this place, and I think you may be the only one who can help me.”

 The young ruler looked at me cautiously, her face returning to a neutral, trembling one as she analyzed my words and appearance.
 I thought for sure that when weighted together, she would still think me a threat—I remembered what it was like to be her age and to stare up at my father the same way…